AdobeDocs/commerce-operations.en/help/installation/prerequisites/php-settings.md

 Zend Engine v3.1.0, Copyright (c) 1998-2018 Zend Technologies with Zend OPcache v7.1.6, Copyright (c) 1999-2018, by Zend Technologies
 ```

-Magento 2.4 is compatible with PHP 7.3, but we test with, and recommend using, PHP 7.4.
+Adobe Commerce and Magento Open Source 2.4 is compatible with PHP 7.3, but we test with, and recommend using, PHP 7.4.

 If PHP is not installed, or a version upgrade is needed, install it following instructions for your particular Linux flavor.
 On CentOS, [additional steps may be required][].

 ## Verify installed extensions

-Magento requires a set of extensions to be installed.
+Adobe Commerce and Magento Open Source requires a set of extensions to be installed.

 {% include install/php-extensions-template.md %}